 The Center for Adolescent Resiliency (CAR) provides a caring environment in which middle-school and high-school students can develop healthy academic, social, and physical habits.

 The Center has two main programs that offer participating youth the opportunities to participate in a wide range of activities, interacting with each other and members of the community.
 Both programs have spawned additional program development.
 These transformative learning experiences help adolescents build strong relationships with peers, mentors, and other role models that prepare and equip them for high school, college, and adult responsibilities.
 Learn more about the Center for Adolescent Resiliency.

 The Iva Lea Barton Research Suite is a state-of-the-art research lab that allows Human Development and Family Sciences faculty and students to conduct research in a private space and facilitate multiple research projects at one time.
 The suite includes a focus group room, several interview and observation rooms, a central coding room, a family waiting room, camera rooms and a research lab.

 The facility is named in honor of Iva Lea Barton, who graduated from Texas Tech in 1944 with a home economics education degree.
 Barton, who was honored as a Distinguished Alumna in 2007, has funded two other projects in early childhood education to further teaching and research efforts in the college.
 Her private gift was the major source of funding for the new research facility.

 HDFS Coding Laboratory

-The Department of Human Development and Family Studies has a coding laboratory with 12 stations offering both quantitative and qualitative software that is available for data management, coding, and transcription—to name a few.
+The Department of Human Development and Family Sciences has a coding laboratory with 12 stations offering both quantitative and qualitative software that is available for data management, coding, and transcription—to name a few.